-Unfortunately, claim locals, the heightened police presence aren’t making them feel safer.
-Clashes between law enforcement and protestors have so far left two dead and 272 injured nationwide.
+Unfortunately, claim locals, the heightened police presence isn’t making them feel safer.
+Clashes between law enforcement and protesters have so far left two dead and 272 injured nationwide.
 Citizens in Tunja and Duitama say police masquerading as civilians are forcibly entering homes, breaking windows, and infiltrating marches.

 If anything, the police are uniting the people of Boyacá behind the farmers.
 Sunday night more than 50,000 residents filled the main plaza in Tunja to bang pots and pans in a show of solidarity known as a cacerolazo.
 More cacerolazos took place Monday night in at least ten municipalities across the department.

 “At this moment a feeling of rejection of the state’s abuses is awakening,” says Julian López, a Tunja resident.
 “I’ve never seen so many people united for the same cause in Tunja.
 [At the cacerolazo] I saw people from all social classes.”